 UPCOMING EVENTS | 2020

-Due to the recent state of emergency in Massachusetts with regard to Coronavirus, The Greek Institute has implemented the following measures:
+Due to the recent guidelines in Massachusetts with regard to Coronavirus, The Greek Institute has implemented the following measures:

-- Several events will be rescheduled to a later date.
-Please see below and on our Facebook and Twitter feeds.
+- All of our events have been converted to the online platform ZOOM.
+Please see below and on our Facebook and Twitter feeds for links and updates.

 - To students: all classes will be held online until further notice and delivered via ZOOM.
 If you have any questions or concerns, please call us at 617.547.4770 or send e-mail to: email@example.com.